 With more than 2.37 billion monthly active users, Facebook is a good place to start sharing blog posts and details of promotions.
 Nearly two thirds of all social media visits to Shopify stores come via Facebook and, staggeringly, an average of 85% of all orders from social media come from the site.

 Another social media channel you should consider focusing on to get more traffic to your Shopify store, is Instagram.

 Instagram has experienced phenomenal growth over the last few years (over a billion monthly active users in 2019) and is quickly becoming a goldmine for online sellers.
-If you want to put your products in front of a vast quantity of trend-seeking shoppers, visit Shopify for more information about how and why to integrate with Instagram for a bigger reach, greater visibility and increased sales.
+If you want to put your products in front of a vast quantity of trend-seeking shoppers, visit Shopify for more information about how to integrate with Instagram for a bigger reach, greater visibility and increased sales.

 #4.
 Use influencers to get more traffic

-Influencers—anyone with a large social media following who’s paid to promote products—are generating more traffic and sparking more sales for e-commerce sites than ever.
+Influencers are generating more traffic and sparking more sales for e-commerce sites than ever.
 In fact, four out of every five of Nordstrom’s mobile web visits in August came from influencer network RewardStyle.

 Finding and pitching to the most respected and popular bloggers in your particular market is a solid strategy here.
 One mention of your product to their audience could significantly increase traffic to your online store.
 Tools such as Socialbakers makes it quick and easy to find the right influencers for your business.

 Additionally, it’s important to do your homework when it comes to finding the right personality and the right platform to promote your product.
 Influencers are easy to come by, but in order to achieve tangible results, you need to ask the right questions about an their following.
 For example, other brands they’ve worked with and proof of the results they’ve achieved.